Patterns in Shi tableaux and Dyck paths: Pattern avoidance in Shi tableaux

 \begin{remark} The zeta map and the bounce path of a Dyck path were first defined by Andrews et al.~in \cite{akop-adnil-02} in order to enumerate $ad$-nilpotent ideals in a borel subalgebra of the complex simple Lie algebra of type $A$ with class of nilpotence less than $k$.
 These ideals are in bijection with certain Dyck paths (\cite[Thm.~4.1]{akop-adnil-02}), which correspond precisely to the Shi tableaux that avoid $\tf{k}$.
 The zeta map provides a bijection to Dyck paths of height at most $k$ (see \cite[\textsection5]{akop-adnil-02}), which of course coincide with $\te{k}$-avoiding tableaux.
 Thus our use of the zeta map in the proof of \ref{prop:avtableauxk}~(i) really agrees with its original purpose.
 The combinatorial description of $ad$-nilpotent ideals with bounded class of nilpotence in terms of pattern avoidance is, in the opinion of the authors, quite intriguing.

-We further remark that the zeta map also ties to different problems in algebraic combinatorics such as the Hilbert series of diagonal harmonics~\cite{hag-ha-13,hag-dh-08}.
+We further remark that the zeta map also ties to different problems in algebraic combinatorics such as the Hilbert series of diagonal harmonics~\cite{hag-ha-13,hag-dh-08} and the $q,t$-Catalan Positivity Conjecture \cite{ha-ga02}.
 The zeta map and the bounce path have also previously been considered in conjuction with the Shi arrangement, for example, in \cite{arm-hadh-02}. \end{remark}